Well we’re less than two weeks from Christmas.

 Extra Caution for Those Older Than 25 Years

-For men our testosterone production peaks around our mid-twenties and then declines gradually for the rest of our lives.
+For men our testosterone production peaks around our mid-twenties and then declines gradually for the rest of our lives for which doctors recommend the best testosterone booster for elder ones.
 As well, protein needs are much higher for seniors to off-set sarcopenia or the loss of muscle mass.
 So an older person that drinks regularly is really stacking the deck against themselves when we consider how alcohol makes it harder to build muscle.

 Going forward if you enjoy a cocktail or two consider the effects this will have on your ability to build muscle.
 Consider drinks with lower alcohol concentration and bump up your protein intake at this time as well.
 And if you’re up for it you could pick some milk thistle and supplement with that as well.